Miho-Totsuka/iGEM-HG-Tokyo-2025/README.md

 * Supporting the operation of the seminar
 * Helping communicate our project to an international audience

-This experience taught me that international collaboration requires more than simply contacting another team.
-Effective collaboration also depends on early communication, clear shared goals, and careful coordination between the people involved.
+This experience taught me that international collaboration requires early communication, clear shared goals, and careful coordination.

 It also gave me experience communicating about synthetic biology with students from another country and working together to create an educational event.